sebastienros/esprima-dotnet/README.md

 **Esprima .NET** (BSD license) is a .NET port of the [esprima.org](http://esprima.org) project.
-It is a standard-compliant [ECMAScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm) ECMAScript parser (also popularly known as [JavaScript](https://en.wikipedia.org/wiki/JavaScript)).
+It is a standard-compliant [ECMAScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm) parser (also popularly known as [JavaScript](https://en.wikipedia.org/wiki/JavaScript)).

 ### Features